Bet you didn't know your Mac could do all this

 This will bring up a screen where you can select the printer to share, and specify who can use it, if necessary.
 Once this is set up, any Mac on the network can access that printer from the print dialogue, though the Mac the printer is connected to must be turned on.

 37. Get wireless audio and video with AirPlay

 AirPlay is Apple's technology for streaming audio and video around your house, and it's available on both iOS devices and Macs.
 Most Macs can stream audio to AirPlay speakers, while newer Macs can also mirror their displays to an Apple TV, letting you show something on the big screen.

-For basic AirPlay output from iTunes, you just need to click its symbol – the rectangle with the triangle cutting into it – next to the volume bar and choose where you want to send the music.
+For basic AirPlay output from Apple Music and TV, you just need to click its symbol – the rectangle with the triangle cutting into it and choose where you want to send the music.
 If you want all of your system audio to come from the speakers instead of just music, though, hold Option and press a volume control key to open the Sound preferences, where you can choose an output (or use the Menu bar tip we already mentioned).